Proposal for a nanomechanical qubit: Full Quantum description

 \subsection{Qubit Readout}

 Reading out the state of the qubit can be realised by coupling the system to a microwave superconducting cavity and using a dispersive interaction, analogous to what is done with superconducting qubits \cite{majer_coupling_2007,houck_controlling_2008}.
-The coupling can be obtained from the expression of the coupling to an oscillating voltage (cfr. \ref{ElectronVoltage} and \ref{MechanicsVoltage}) with the substitution $V^{\rm AC}\rightarrow V_{\rm z} (b+b^\dag)$, where $b$ is the destruction operator of the photons in the cavity and $V_{\rm z}$ is the zero-point motion voltage of the cavity.
-The coupling Hamiltonian reads \beq H^{\rm qb-cav} = \hbar g_{v} \tau_x (b+b^\dag) \eeq with $g_{v}= \lambda_v V_{\rm z}$ (cfr. \refE{lambdav}).
-A standard method is then to perform a dispersive measurement of the superconducting cavity frequency, which is modified by a slightly different amount depending on the qubit state.
-By performing a standard unitary transformation \cite{blais_cavity_2004} one can eliminate the $\tau_x$ term and obtain for the qubit and cavity Hamiltonian \beq H=(E_1-E_0)\tau_z/2 + (\hbar \omega_c +\chi \tau_z) b^\dag b \eeq where $\omega_c$ is the cavity resonating frequency and $\chi=\hbar^2 g_{v}^2/(E_1-E_0-\hbar\omega_c) $ the dispersive shift.
+The coupling can be obtained from the expression of the coupling to an oscillating voltage [cf.~Eqs.~\refe{ElectronVoltage} and \refe{MechanicsVoltage}] with the substitution $V^{\rm AC}\rightarrow V_{\rm z} (b+b^\dag)$, where $b$ is the destruction operator of the photons in the cavity and $V_{\rm z}$ is the zero-point voltage of the cavity.
+The coupling Hamiltonian reads \beq H^{\rm qb-cav} = \hbar g_{v} \tau_x (b+b^\dag) \eeq with $\hbar g_{v}= \lambda_v V_{\rm z}$ [cf.~\refE{lambdav}].
+A standard method is then to perform a dispersive measurement of the superconducting cavity frequency, modified by an amount which depends on the qubit state.
+By performing a unitary transformation \cite{blais_cavity_2004} one can eliminate the term $\tau_x$ from the Hamiltonian and obtain for the qubit and cavity Hamiltonian \beq H/\hbar=\omega_{10}\tau_z/2 + (\omega_c +\chi \tau_z) b^\dag b \eeq where $\omega_c$ is the cavity resonant frequency and $\chi= g_{v}^2/(\omega_{10}-\omega_c)$ the dispersive frequency shift.
 Since the resonating frequency depends now on the qubit state, this allows us to perform an efficient quantum non-destructive readout of the qubit state.